-There is very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will improve health outcomes for these individuals, as well as for those who would otherwise have been exposed to their secondhand smoke or smoking in utero.
-A very strong body of evidence has shown a causal link between combustible cigarette smoking and diseases in nearly every organ, cancer (e.g. lung, liver, and colorectal cancer), diminished health status, exacerbation of asthma, inflammation, impaired immune function, age-related macular degeneration, harms to the fetus, diabetes, erectile dysfunction, arthritis, and premature death.
-Research also shows that secondhand smoke causes cancers, respiratory disease, cardiovascular disease, stroke, and harms to infant and child health.
+There is very strong evidence that decreasing use of tobacco and vapor products among youth and young adults will improve health outcomes for these individuals, as well as for those who would otherwise have been exposed to their secondhand smoke or smoking in utero.^{1,13,14} A very strong body of evidence has shown a causal link between combustible cigarette smoking and diseases in nearly every organ, cancer (e.g. lung, liver, and colorectal cancer), diminished health status, exacerbation of asthma, inflammation, impaired immune function, age-related macular degeneration, harms to the fetus, diabetes, erectile dysfunction, arthritis, and premature death.
+Research also shows that secondhand smoke causes cancers, respiratory disease, cardiovascular disease, stroke, and harms to infant and child health.14

-Data from the Pregnancy Risk Assessment Monitoring System (PRAMS) from 2006-2008 indicate that smoking rates among pregnant women the three months prior to conception are highest among mothers younger than 20 and remain high for mothers 20 to 24 years of age.
+Beyond the youth who are directly impacted by this bill, HB 1054 may also provide health benefits to infants and children who would potentially, in the absence of the bill, be exposed to secondhand smoke or smoking in utero.
+Data from the Pregnancy Risk Assessment Monitoring System (PRAMS) from 2010-2012 indicate that smoking rates among pregnant women before and during pregnancy are highest among mothers younger than 20 (36%) and remain high for mothers 20 to 24 years of age (32%).
 Because women often are not aware that they are pregnant until several weeks into their pregnancy, the smoking rates in the months leading up to pregnancy can have an important impact on fetal development and growth.
-One study found that the babies of young mothers exposed to a higher tobacco purchase age during pregnancy actually had better birth outcomes than their counterparts.
-The health benefits of HB 2313 may therefore extend beyond youth and young adults to children and others who would potentially, in the absence of the bill, be exposed to secondhand smoke or smoking in utero.
+One study found that the babies of young mothers living in an area with a higher tobacco purchase age during pregnancy actually had better birth outcomes than their counterparts.

-The evidence on the health effects of vaping products is less established than the evidence on the effects of combustible cigarettes.
-However many studies have found that vaping products contain substances that are harmful to humans (e.g. metals, traces of cancer-causing nitrosamines, formaldehyde, mercury) and that smoking electronic cigarettes is associated with adverse effects such as airway and lung obstruction.
-Evidence also indicates that product labels often did not show the concentrations of solvents and flavoring and that products labeled nicotine free were sometimes found to actually contain nicotine in high concentrations.
+There is also strong evidence that decreased vaping rates would lead to improved health outcomes. ^{18,19} Many studies, including a comprehensive report published in 2016 by the Surgeon General, have found that vaping products contain substances that are harmful to humans (e.g. metals, traces of cancer-causing nitrosamines, formaldehyde, and mercury) and that smoking electronic cigarettes is associated with adverse effects such as airway and lung obstruction and harms at the cellular level.
+20 Evidence also indicates that product labels often did not show the concentrations of solvents and flavoring and that products labeled nicotine free were sometimes found to actually contain nicotine in high concentrations.
 There was also variability in product concentrations from cartridge-to-cartridge.
-There is a lack of evidence of the long-term impacts of vaping on human health.
-While some studies indicate that vaping may have less adverse effects or result in less exposure to harmful substances than combustible cigarettes, it is not clear from the available evidence how many people are using electronic cigarettes to reduce combustible cigarette use versus how many individuals who would never have smoked combustible cigarettes are vaping and potentially transitioning to combustible cigarettes.
+There is a lack of evidence of the long-term impacts of vaping on human health as vapor products are relatively new. ^{18,19}